karthilxg/dotfiles/README.md

 If you prefer to install it separately, go ahead and [download](http://www.sublimetext.com/) it.
 Open the **.dmg** file, drag-and-drop in the **Applications** folder.

-**Note**: At this point I'm going to create a shortcut on the OS X Dock for both for Sublime Text.
+**Note**: At this point I'm going to create a shortcut on the macOS Dock for both for Sublime Text.
 To do so, right-click on the running application and select **Options > Keep in Dock**.

 Sublime Text is not free, but I think it has an unlimited "evaluation period".
 Anyhow, we're going to be using it so much that even the seemingly expensive $70 price tag is worth every penny.
 If you can afford it, I suggest you [support](http://www.sublimetext.com/buy) this awesome tool.

 #### Configuration

-The [osx.sh script](#osxsh-script-sensible-os-x-defaults) contains Sublime Text configurations.
+The [macos.sh script](#macossh-script-sensible-os-x-defaults) contains Sublime Text configurations.

 #### Seti_UI Theme for ST3